Michael Dawson (footballer): Nottingham Forest

-Dawson started his career playing for his local team, Northallerton Juniors, and also spent a year playing for Richmond before signing as a junior professional with Nottingham Forest at the age of 14.
+Dawson started his career playing for his local team, Brompton Juniors, and also spent a year playing for Richmond before signing as a junior professional with Nottingham Forest at the age of 14.
 He turned professional in November 2000 and made his first-team debut for Forest on 1 April 2002 against Walsall in a 3–2 home defeat.

 In February 2003, Dawson signed a new five-and-a-half-year contract at Forest.
 During the 2002–03 season, Dawson established himself in the team alongside veteran defender Des Walker, as Forest finished sixth in the First Division to enter the play-offs.
 Forest played Sheffield United, and Dawson was sent off late in the first leg, making it his final appearance that season.
 Without Dawson, Forest lost 4–3 in the second leg of the semi-final, being eliminated 5–4 on aggregate.

 In the close season, Dawson contracted glandular fever whilst on duty with the England under-21s, causing him to miss the start of the 2003–04 season.
 Forest also struggled – winning only twice between the end of September and the beginning of February caused Paul Hart to be replaced by Joe Kinnear.
 The season was transformed from one battling relegation to a confident mid-table finish with the return of Dawson and David Johnson to the team being one of the reasons for this.